 Pick just one new habit to start.

 The other crucial element is picking a time that works for you on a daily basis.
-This is one reason so many runners turn to mornings, less excuses:
+This is one reason so many runners turn to mornings, fewer excuses:

 - You have to stay at work late